nsrandom/ai8n/ui/streamlit/README.md

 - **Interactive Graph Visualization**: View workflow nodes and connections as an interactive graph
 - **Node Details**: Explore individual node properties, parameters, and positions
 - **Connection Information**: See how nodes are connected in the workflow
+- **Execution History**: View execution history for each workflow
+- **Execution Flow Visualization**: See how data flows through nodes during execution
+- **Node Execution Details**: View input/output values for each node in an execution
 - **Real-time Updates**: Automatically reflects changes in the workflow database

 ## Requirements